FS-Driverless/Formula-Student-Driverless-Simulator/operator/readme.md

 ```bash
 $ python webserver.py
 ```
-By default, the web interface run on `http://localhost:5000`.
+By default, the web interface runs on `http://localhost:5000`.